muziejus/novel-maps-of-ny-2017/sections/policies.md

 Communication is vitally important to the pedagogical process, and this course depends on clear communication in both directions.
-If you have questions, comments, or concerns, the best course of action is to come visit me during my office hours as noted at the top of this page.
+If you have questions, comments, or concerns, the best course of action is to come visit me during my office hours as noted at the top of this document.
 If your questions, etc., cannot wait until then, then clearly you can also email me.
 I should respond within 48 hours, but please write again if I do not.